- eSignature Admission Instructions

 GRADUATE PROBATION: applied to students who are on probation; the student should meet with his or her advisor to discuss a plan to come off of probation, and after the advisor is satisfied, the advisor removes the holds through the "Update Student Hold Flags" link in Topnet.
 Additional directions can be found in the FAQs.

 NO UG DEGREE: applied to students who have been admitted to a program but have not yet submitted final transcripts; the student must submit final transcripts before any additional registration is allowed.

-NO FORM D: applied to students in a degree program that have not filed a Form D for that program after completing 15 hours of coursework as a graduate student; these students will need to complete a Form D and it will need to be submitted to Graduate Studies
+NO FORM D: applied to students in a degree program that have not filed a Form D for that program after completing 15 hours of coursework as a graduate student; these students will need to complete a Form D and it will need to be submitted to the Graduate School.

 RANK I HOLD: applied to students in a Rank I program that have not filed a Form B/C for that program; these students will need to complete a Form B/C, and it will need to be submitted to Teacher Certification.